 Introducing Ponix MicroAg LLC

-Ponix MicroAg LLC is a development stage company preparing to bring you ideal environments for gardening and micro-farming, starting with the pPod™ - the perfect enclosure for growing a wide variety of herbs and vegetables in any location, especially where plants can be damaged by wind, storms, pests, or freezing.
+Ponix MicroAg LLC is a development stage company preparing to bring you ideal environments for micro-farming and gardening, starting with the pPod™ - the perfect enclosure for growing a wide variety of herbs and vegetables in any location, especially where plants can be damaged by wind, storms, pests, or freezing.
 The design is a rugged, compact plant pod that is easy to use, easy to look at and will keep your plants healthy and happy year-round.

 Best uses for pPods:

-- Gardening on balconies, terraces, and decks
+- Home growing on balconies, terraces, decks, and rooftops

 - Starter and early spring plant protection -